 Google is much more than just a search giant.
 It is also home to many of your favorite products: Gmail, YouTube, and Chrome, just to name a few.
 Apart from that, it also offers many products to help you keep track of your data.
 Most of these are hidden deep inside the My Account dashboard, which many users don’t really know of.
-These hidden tools may reveal interesting details about your usage of Google’s many services.
+These hidden tools may reveal interesting details about your usage of Google and its many services.

 We’ve compiled a list of important Google URLs of some hidden tools that carry information of what you did with Google, mostly from the searches that you have made on their many products, the voice searches and typed out Google searches that you have made.
-Are you ready to find out what how Google knows about you?
+Are you ready to find out what Google knows about you?

 Google Dashboard offers transparency and control over the personal data stored with your Google Account.
 You can view and manage the data generated from your activities on various Google services like Search, Gmail, Chrome and YouTube